 Admission, Admission Office

 Not Admissions with an "s."
 Capitalize.
-See "departments and offices."
+See also "departments and offices."

-Hyphenate (same for other ethnic groups, such as Japanese-Americans); however, no hyphen in Native American.
+Hyphenate (same for other ethnic groups, such as Asian-American); however, no hyphen in Native American.

 Always use figures: The student is 19 years old.
 The policy is 4 years old.
 Ages used as a noun or as an adjective before a noun require hyphens: The 19-year-old student won the prize.
 An age range does not require an apostrophe: The professor was in his 50s.